brennanbrown/rewild/src/framework/indigenous-and-queer-lenses.md

 # Indigenous and Queer Lenses: Expanding Environmental Imagination

-This strand foregrounds Indigenous understandings of creativity as relational and Queer ecologys challenge to fixed boundaries, including genre, gender, and "nature" itself.
+This strand foregrounds Indigenous understandings of creativity as relational and Queer ecologys challenge to fixed boundaries, including genre, gender, and "nature" itself.

 ## Focus